Corner Post, Inc. v. Board of Governors: A Major Readjustment for APA Claims

 To be sure, one could always intentionally violate a rule or regulation and then bring a challenge in response to an agency enforcement action.
 But such a gamble is inherently risky and could prove disastrous should the challenge fail.
 Corner Post now obviates this risk and provides a more direct path to judicial review for standard APA claims.

-The most obvious consequence of this ruling is that many long-established agency rules and regulations will face new challenges that were previously time-barred by the statute of limitations.
-As the dissent in Corner Post points out, this new state of affairs could release a “tsunami of lawsuits” against agency rules and could “devastate the functioning of the Federal Government.”
-The dissent seems to take the position that the Government will suffer significant inconvenience in defending its unlawful exertions of extra-statutory authority and that allowing the Government to be held to account indefinitely is a bridge too far.
-Color me unconcerned.
+The most obvious consequence of this ruling is that many long-established agency rules and regulations will face new challenges that were previously time-barred by the general statute of limitations.
+The dissent frets that this new state of affairs could release a “tsunami of lawsuits” against agency rules and could “devastate the functioning of the Federal Government.”
+But the dissent’s position that the Government will be overwhelmed by having to defend its unlawful exertions of extra-statutory authority and that allowing the Government to be held to account indefinitely is a bridge too far is ultimately overblown.
+A variety of other statutes of limitations covering agency-specific orders and rules already exist and will continue to apply in those specific circumstances.
+The Court’s ruling in Corner Post affects only the APA claims that are not covered by those more specific statutes.
+This is not the infinite universe of claims the dissent makes it out to be.

 The full effects of Corner Post will take some time to discern, as what remains unknown certainly outweighs what is.
 But a few things are clear.
 First, challengers that were previously frozen out under the old interpretation will now be able to have their day in court and seek relief from long-standing unlawful agency regulations.
 This is particularly important for those who would never otherwise have an opportunity to challenge a regulation in an individual enforcement action, as in many situations an entity might not be directly regulated but suffers the negative consequences nonetheless.
 Second, agencies are on increased notice that the administrative state is not as free as it once was to run roughshod over civil liberties for the sake of expediency and the fulfillment of selfish interests.
 And third, both the citizenry and the Court continue to recognize the malfeasance perpetrated under the existing administrative state regime.
 With the help of NCLA, a long-needed reordering and rectification are well underway.